 Using Innovalues as an example, you would want to be holding the stock in March 2016 when it is on an uptrend.
 Along the same vein, you would not want to hold on to the stock during August 2016 when a clear downtrend has emerged.
 This was exactly what Heartland Boy did; he sold Innovalues in August at $0.96, pocketing an annualized gain of 38%.
 Yes, it is true that Heartland Boy missed out on the general offer to delist Innovalues at $1.01 made in October.
 But do not forget that he need not sit through the trauma of seeing Innovalues plunged back to $0.79 just before the general offer.

 Therefore, it is important to be able to identify trends and react whenever trend changes.
 As such, Heartland Boy is going to reveal 2 simple tips that will help to improve your technical analysis.
+This essentially forms his stock market entry and exit strategies.
 Only when stocks in your shopping list meet these 2 criteria do they become stocks to buy now.

 1. 50SMA Must Be Above 150SMA